London's "intergalactic" Shard opens to love, rain and Boris

 The Shard is majority owned by Qatar and houses a premium hotel, several restaurants, 12 floors of apartments, 600,000 square feet of office space as well as the viewing deck.

-It is part of a 2 billion pound redevelopment of the London Bridge area on the south bank of the River Thames, which cuts through the British capital.
+It is part of a 2 billion pound ($3.17 billion) redevelopment of the London Bridge area on the south bank of the River Thames, which cuts through the British capital.

 “All other buildings look like they’ve been put on the earth by people, but the Shard is like something that is prodding up,” Johnson said.